flux-framework/flux-core/doc/man1/flux-dump.rst

-The modification time of files in the archive is set to the time that ``flux-dump`` is started if dumping the current KVS root, or to the timestamp of the checkpoint if *--checkpoint* is used.
+The modification time of files in the archive is set to the time that ``flux-dump`` is started if dumping the current KVS root, or to the timestamp of the checkpoint if :option:`--checkpoint` is used.

 The owner and group of files in the archive are set to the credentials of the user that ran ``flux-dump``.